 Ah, day drinking.
-It happens on holidays, while tailgating, or if you’re serious about it, any time you freakin’ want to.
+It happens on holidays, while tailgating, or if you’re serious about it, any time you freakin’ want to (we’re a proponent of this last one).
 It is the true sport of kings, putting baseball, football, and any other sport out there to shame.
-No sports game (sans cricket matches) lasts as long as a good bout of day drinking.
-You don’t get the chance to see deep into the drunk souls of your friends during a basketball game like you would while holding ice-cold beers around a grill for eight hours.
+No sports game (sans a cricket match) lasts as long as a good bout of day drinking.
+Day drinking isn’t easy, though.
+You can’t just have at it and expect to have a good time.
 With these tips and tricks, you’ll be able to extend your buzz and make sure you’re not passed out by two in the afternoon while your friends eagerly search for the nearest Sharpie.

-- Put your phone somewhere safe — Friendships, relationships, and phone contracts have all been rent asunder by long days of drinking.
+They say that nothing good happens after midnight, but when you are day drinking, your midnight might be 3 in the afternoon.
+Friendships, relationships, and phone contracts have all been rent asunder by long days of drinking.
 Not only is it a practical thing—do you really want to spend all of the next day waiting to see if your iPhone dries out in a bag of rice after you dropped it while playing beer pong?—but you can avoid some serious drunk text idiocy if you just put it somewhere safe.
 Think back to those college parties: how many times did it really work out for you to text and drink?